wp-plugins/updraftplus/readme.txt

 == Changelog ==

-= 1.5.23 - not yet released/supported =
+= 1.6.0 - not yet released/supported =
+* FEATURE: New "Migrator" add-on for moving sites from one WordPress install to another
+* FEATURE: The "more files" add-on can now back up any files from anywhere on your filesystem (not just parts of WordPress)
+* FEATURE: The "more files" add-on can now exclude specified directories from the backup of WordPress core
+* FEATURE: Dropbox and Google Drive now check available quota before uploading
+* FEATURE: Nederlands / Dutch (nl_NL) translation: thanks to Hans van der Vlist - hansvandervlist@gmail.com
-* Fix mcrypt call in Dropbox module to be compatible with PHP 5.2/Windows
+* FIX: Fix mcrypt call in Dropbox module to be compatible with PHP 5.2/Windows
+* FIX: Allow top-level "Restore" button even if no backup sets currently known (to allow uploading some)
+* TWEAK: Database backup now includes more info about original WP install (e.g. WP/PHP versions)
+* TWEAK: The "more files" add-on now allows the user to choose whether to restore wp-config.php or not (and gives help)

 = 1.5.22 - 04/16/2013 =
 * FIX: 1.5.21 broke Dropbox authentication for some users.
 Upgrade if you had that issue.